Cynthia-Armas/Cynthia-Armas/README.md

 ## Conferences and Workshops:

+XXV Workshop on Dynamic Macroeconomics. _Presenter_.
+University of Vigo.
+5-7/07/2022.

 IV Workshop of the Spanish Macroeconomics Network. _Presenter_.
 University of Alicante.
 07/10/2021.

 Women in Economics 2021 Retreat. _Presenter_.
 European Economic Association and Econometric Society.
 23/08/2021.